dynaconf/dynaconf/docs/django.md

  Variables on environment can be set/override using `PROJECTNAME_` prefix e.g: `export PROJECTNAME_DEBUG=true`.

-Working environment can now be switched using `export PROJECTNAME_ENV=production` it defaults to `development`.
+The working environment can now be switched using `export PROJECTNAME_ENV=production` it defaults to `development`.

 Your settings are now read from `/etc/projectname/settings.toml` (dynaconf will not perform search for all the settings formats).
 This settings location can be changed via envvar using `export PROJECTNAME_SETTINGS=/other/path/to/settings.py{yaml,toml,json,ini}`

 You can have additional settings read from `/etc/projectname/plugins/*` any supported file from this folder will be loaded.

-You can set more options, take a look on [configuration](/configuration/)
+You can set more options, take a look at [configuration](/configuration/)

-### Use django function inside custom settings
+### Use Django functions inside custom settings

-If you need to use django function inside your settings, you can register custom converters.
+If you need to use django functions inside your settings, you can register custom converters.

-Example: if you need to user `reverse_lazy`, you might do this:
+Example: if you need to use `reverse_lazy`, you might do this:

 ```python
 # settings.py